openvswitch/ovs/FAQ.md

 A: Add new members for your field to "struct flow" in lib/flow.h, and add new enumerations for your new field to "enum mf_field_id" in lib/meta-flow.h, following the existing pattern.
+Also, add support to miniflow_extract() in lib/flow.c for extracting your new field from a packet into struct miniflow.
 Then recompile and fix all of the new warnings, implementing new functionality for the new field or header as needed.
 (If you configure with --enable-Werror, as described in [INSTALL.md], then it is impossible to miss any warnings.)

+   If you want kernel datapath support for your new field, you also need to modify the kernel module for the operating systems you are interested in.
+This isn't mandatory, since fields understood only by userspace work too (with a performance penalty), so it's reasonable to start development without it.
+If you implement kernel module support for Linux, then the Linux kernel "netdev" mailing list is the place to submit that support first; please read up on the Linux kernel development process separately.
+The Windows datapath kernel module support, on the other hand, is maintained within the OVS tree, so patches for that can go directly to ovs-dev.

 ### Q: How do I add support for a new OpenFlow action?